wordplaydev/wordplay/PLAYPEN.md

 # Knowledge

 There's a lot you need to know to contribute to Wordplay.
-Here's a growing list of things you should do and/or read during the onboarding week:

--   Go through the Wordplay tutorial to learn the language and get used to the interface.
-(Submit any defects you find as issues, taking on the verification role).
--   Read the relevant part of `CONTRIBUTING.md`.
--   Make a few Wordplay programs to get used to what's possible to create with it.
--   Read `ARCHITECTURE.md`, even if you don't want an engineering role.
-It explains key concepts in the implementation.
+Read the [CONTRIBUTING.md](https://github.com/amyjko/wordplay/blob/main/CONTRIBUTING.md) page and anything it tells you to read.